tverdokhlebd/MinedIn/README.md

 [![Build Status](https://travis-ci.org/tverdokhlebd/MinedIn.svg?branch=master)](https://travis-ci.org/tverdokhlebd/MinedIn)
 # MinedIn
 MinedIn is the project for calculating the mined result in USD.
-The implementation is based on open API of pools and exchangers.
+The implementation is based on open API of pools and markets.

 <b>Supporting coins:</b>
 - <a href="https://www.ethereum.org/">ETH</a>